Waga43/String-Session-Generator/README.md

 1) Create a new account in https://repl.it/

-2) Create or clone files from the repository.
+2) Create or clone files from the repository. (cloning only the main.py file would be sufficient)

 3) Generate API Key and API HASH from  https://my.telegram.org, for more information visit https://core.telegram.org/api/obtaining_api_id.